 Eventually there kind of becomes this stability point, so you might have kind of a stable area, where your chance of success kind of gets into that 50/50, but you still have that profit potential that you make, which could be like a nice little sweet spot which, let's just say this is the stable companies or the stable stocks.

 And then eventually, this also trickles down, because you're getting into a very high chance of success; as you get into a very high probability of success, you get that diminished amount of profits or a meager amount, and this could be kind of like your bank CDs.

 Find the sweet spot

-The point I want to make here for you is, when you start looking at the speculative companies versus what's under on the stable companies, the amount of area that's really underneath this spot, you really start to get a good grasp of, where do you want to be kind of in the sweet spot, where is the sweet spot?
+The point I want to make here for you is, when you start looking at the speculative companies versus what's under on the stable companies, the amount of area that's really underneath this spot, you really start to get a good grasp of, where do you want to be kind of in the sweet place, where is the sweet spot?

-If you're looking at stable companies, yet that consistency and you still have a large amount of stable companies you can choose from, but that's where the majority of money is made when it comes to the stock market, so you want to focus kind of on that stable area because you have that higher chance of success.
+If you're looking at stable companies, yet that consistency and you still have a large number of stable companies you can choose from, but that's where the majority of money is made when it comes to the stock market, so you want to focus kind of on that stable area because you have that higher chance of success.

 Find what works for you

-Again, it really comes down to you, finding your balance, where's your sweet spot, because for everybody different things work out a little bit better.
+Again, it comes down to you, finding your balance, where's your sweet spot, because for everybody different things work out a little bit better.
 If you're looking to purchase a van, are you going to go with a Honda or a Toyota or maybe something completely different?

 Thanks for joining me in this week's lesson.
-I hope you really found it helpful and insightful to making your own trading decisions and figuring out whether you should trade more stable companies or more speculative companies.
+I hope you found it helpful and insightful to making your own trading decisions and figuring out whether you should trade more stable companies or more speculative companies.